prithv1/prithv1.github.io/about.md

 I also find Theoretical Physics to be fascinating.
 I've had the privilege to work with [Dr. Soumitra Sengupta](http://www.iacs.res.in/theoph/tpssg/) on f(R) gravity.
 Our quasi-static journey towards a unified theory, joining Quantum Mechanics and General Relativity, is a rewarding one.
 My interest in this specific branch of physics originated from trying to study and understand Differential Geometry in my early undergrad days.

 I occasionally play the percussion instrument [Tabla](https://en.wikipedia.org/wiki/Tabla).
 I am very passionate about movies.
 I love to break them down shot-by-shot and analyze them.
 Every single frame is important.

+Have a look at my [Resume](/images/resume.pdf).